atelierdesmedias/presence/README.md

 ## Wifiscan.php
 ==
-Scan the number of connections to a freebox
+Scan the number of connections to a neufbox

 You need to update the user/password info